zun-liang/portfolio/README.md

 ❓ Not all browsers support navigator.share, so created custom share, tried to make by myself but got help from react share as well

+❓ different security rules for blogs vs likes and comments.

 ### Links

 - Github URL: [click here](https://github.com/zun-liang/zun-liang.github.io)